Let us take a look at all issues we may encounter

 Another issue is to build a floating infrastructure with, at least, a 1000 meters deep anchorage, or with dynamic positioning.
 This is quite preposterous if you consider the scale of the area, and the production we are aiming to.
 Help is provided here by seamounts, and more specifically guyots with a flat top, extinct volcanoes rising up from the seafloor, sometimes almost to the surface.
 Such a guyot is perfectly suited to support an infrastructure on its top and pipes along its slopes.
 In addition, due to Taylor columns effects, seamounts have the particularity to let the isotherms rise a bit, and form a vortex that retains the surrounding waters.
 This phenomenon allows us to find AAIW at less deep level and, after being raised through the Perpetual Salt Fountain pipes, to keep it a while above the seamount for exploitation.

 A last issue is the needed energy supply so far away from the continent.
-Overlooking fossil fuels which have no more real future, let us have a look on renewable powers.
+Overlooking nuclear power which is a lethal activity for mankind and fossil fuels which have no real future anymore, let us have a look on renewable powers:

-- Solar power: solar panels, deployed on a large area, are certainly too vulnerable in an open ocean environment.
+- Solar power: solar panels, deployed on a large area, are certainly too vulnerable in an open sea environment.

 - Wind power: wind mills have already been anchored off shore, but provide only a non-constant supply.